Skip to main content

 • How to review:

-• Adjust this value for the entire project in Heat Load > General or override it in the room’s properties in Floor Plan Mode.
+• Adjust this value for the entire project in Heat Load > General or override it in the Room’s properties in Floor Plan Mode.

 Spare Capacity